ovicon/AndroidAsynchronousMVP/README.md

 # AndroidAsynchronousCallbackMVP
 An attempt to build a simple asynchronous MVP design for Android.
 The example uses two features to demonstrate asynchronicity.
-It also contains a boilerpart feature.